 We’re a partnership of organisations across the natural, cultural and historic heritage sectors that have come together to better protect and celebrate the unique coastline between the rivers Tyne and Tees.

-With support from Heritage Lottery Funding and partners we are developing a programme of special projects, events and activities that will benefit the coast, its communities and its wildlife.
+With support from Heritage Lottery Funding and partners we have developed over the past 18 months a programme of special projects, events and activities that will benefit the coast, its communities and its wildlife.

-We would like your involvement from the beginning as we firmly believe that the people who live, work and play here know their coast best.
+We would like to keep your involvement going until we know the outcome of our bid as we firmly believe that the people who live, work and play here know their coast best.